-CATEGORY_LEANBACK_LAUNCHER intent filter in your app, it is not visible to users running the Google Play store on TV devices.
+CATEGORY_LEANBACK_LAUNCHER intent filter in your app, it is not visible to users running Google Play on TV devices.
 Also, if your app does not have this filter when you use developer tools to load it onto a TV device, the app does not appear in the TV user interface.

 If you are modifying an existing app for use on TV, your app should not use the same activity layout for TV that it does for phones and tablets.
 Your TV app's user interface (or TV portion of your existing app) should provide a simpler interface for easy navigation using a remote control from a couch.
 For guidelines on designing an app for TV, see the TV Design guide.
 For more information on the minimum implementation requirements for interface layouts on TV, see Building Layouts for TV.

 Declare that your app uses the Leanback user interface required by Android TV.
 If you are developing